utkarshmalik19/flutter-snippets/README.md

 # flutter-snippets
-Contains ready to use code for Flutter app
+Contains ready to use Code Snippets for Flutter app